-At the Umpqua reservation on the coast, Sub-Indian Agent E. P. Drew took charge of tribes from the Alsea to the Umpqua, and the tribe brought from encampments in Coos Bay, and waited for orders from a succession of Oregon Indian Superintendents, for the removal of individual tribes north to an encampment on the Coast Reservation proper.
-At the same time, because Fort Umpqua was located in 1856 in the same location at the Umpqua Estuary, the nascent Umpqua City (an investment by Amos Rogers), a detachment of the 3rd Artillery company could help manage this gateway at the southern end of the Coast reservation.
+At the Umpqua Reservation on the coast, Sub-Indian Agent E. P. Drew took charge of tribes from the Alsea to the Umpqua, and the Coos People brought from encampments in Coos Bay, and waited for orders from a succession of Oregon Indian Superintendents, for the removal of individual tribes north to an encampment on the Coast Reservation proper.
+At the same time, because Fort Umpqua was located in 1856 in the same location at the Umpqua Estuary, the nascent Umpqua City (an investment by Amos Rogers), a detachment of the 3rd Artillery company could help manage and secure this gateway at the southern end of the Coast Reservation.

-The Umpqua reserve, was not part of the Coast reservation, but was an extra large encampment where the tribes there would be able to access resources from a broad range of environment for their sustenance.
-Drew did proposed to make the Umpqua reserve part of the Coast reservation but it appears that there was no attempt to do so by the Superintendents Palmer, or his successors Hedges and Nesmith.
+The Umpqua Reserve, was not part of the Coast Reservation, but was an extra large encampment where the tribes there would be able to access resources from a broad range of environments for their sustenance.
+Drew did proposed to make the Umpqua reserve part of the Coast Reservation but it appears that there was no attempt to do so by the Superintendents Palmer, or his successors Hedges and Nesmith.

 The following excerpted letters describe the depth of feeling on the part of the Americans, and the privileges they expressed, against tribal people who really had every right to remain on their lands, because, the treaty was not ratified, they had not been paid, and as peoples of their own sovereign governments they had every right to insist on remaining in their own lands unmolested by the Americans.
 But as you can see, the Americans insisted in the removal of the tribes, and exerted military power to force the tribes to remove to the Coast Reservation, because it was their manifest destiny.